Holos (Ukraine): National (state) funding of the party

 On 15 December 2021, Voice lost its appeal to the Supreme Court of Ukraine to rollback the January 2021 blocking of the payment of state funds to the party's accounts by the National Agency for Prevention of Corruption (NAPC).
 The court verdict remanded the case for retrial, but allowed the NAPC to continue blocking the funds.
 After the violations were eliminated, the NACP resumed the funding.

-On 2 February 2022, party leader Kira Rudyk stated that a criminal case had been opened against the party regarding its economic activities.
-In comments on the party's official site Rudyk stated that the case was politically motivated, and that Ukraine's State Bureau of Investigation was "systematically attempting to muzzle those who criticise the government while ignoring cases involving 'Ze-friends'".
+On 2 February 2022, party leader Kira Rudik stated that a criminal case had been opened against the party regarding its economic activities.
+In comments on the party's official site Rudik stated that the case was politically motivated, and that Ukraine's State Bureau of Investigation was "systematically attempting to muzzle those who criticise the government while ignoring cases involving 'Ze-friends'".

 In June 2024 the NACP stopped the national (state) funding of the party due to (alleged) incorrect information in its reports to amount of almost 5 million hryvnias.
 The Supreme Court of Ukraine confirmed the legality of the decision of the NACP to stop state funding of the party on 11 October 2024.